-While music made with software feels ubiquitous today, due in part to electronic music and generative AI, it wasn't long ago that the thought of making music on a computer was incredibly impractical.
+While music made with software feels ubiquitous today, due in part to electronic music and digital audio workstations, it wasn't long ago that the thought of making music on a computer was incredibly impractical.
 Now, many songs can be produced through entirely digital means, and artificial intelligence programs can even generate complete songs by mimicking styles recognized in their neural webs.
 Computers in the early days often didn’t even have monitors, and in fact, most institutions had to rent them from the manufacturer because they were so expensive to own.

-The Polyagogic Information Unit (UPIC) makes it possible to draw your music composition visually.
-You first begin by drawing waveforms on a small electronic tablet.
-Traditional synthesizers of the era used analog oscillators to generate tones controlled by a keyboard.
+The Polyagogic Information Unit (UPIC) would make it possible to draw music compositions on an X/Y axis.
+You first begin by drawing waveforms on a small electronic tablet to serve as a generated tone.
+Traditional synthesizers of the day used analog oscillators to do this.
 Oscillators can be understood as a circuit with an amplifier that enables a feedback loop, creating a certain sustained frequency.
 Combined with a filter, the frequency can take a variety of shapes - sine waves, square waves, and triangle waves, to name a few.
-The UPIC would enable a digital version of this phenomenon by creating the potential for customized waveforms that otherwise would not have been available in analog synthesizers.
+The UPIC would enable a digital version of this mechanism by looping custom waveforms that otherwise would not have been available in analog synthesizers at the time.

-From 1967 to 1972, efforts made to construct this machine at Indiana University were delayed and eventually abandoned for a variety of reasons.
-But it was mainly due to costs of the necessary digital-to-analog conversion circuits – the main ingredient for converting the computer signals into audible sound.
+From 1967 to 1972, efforts made to construct this computer synthesizer at Indiana University were delayed and eventually abandoned mainly due to costs of the necessary digital-to-analog conversion circuits – the main ingredient for converting the digital signals into audible sound.
 It was no simple task as digital audio was still experimental at the time.
-Only a few institutions had working audio synthesis and analog conversion, including Bell Labs and Princeton, which utilized the massive PDP-1.

-The primary concern with getting analog sound into a computer has to do with the nature of how a computer works.
-Everything that makes up a computer - every file or instruction - must be represented by a unique string of ones and zeros.
+The challenge had to do with the nature of computer architecture.
+Everything that makes up the digital environment of a computer - every file or instruction - must be represented by a unique string of ones and zeros.
 To get the computer to understand sounds from the real world, it has to be broken down in the same manner.
-Pulse Code Modulation (PCM) solves this problem by taking thousands of samples of the sound per second to create a binary representation of the waveform.
-This task required a lot of customized circuitry that had to be made from scratch.
+Pulse Code Modulation (PCM) solves this problem by taking thousands of samples of the sound per second to create a binary representation of the analog waveform.

 For more about the science of sound, computers, and synthesizers, check out some of our other episodes: